Grafton Manor: Talbot family

 He was succeeded by Charles Talbot, 12th Earl of Shrewsbury, who served several English monarchs and was created Duke of Shrewsbury in 1694.
 He built Heythrop Park, which became the family’s main residence.
 The dukedom became extinct at his death in 1718, and his successors as owners of Grafton reverted to the title of Earl of Shrewsbury.

 When the earldom and property passed to Henry Chetwynd-Talbot, 18th Earl of Shrewsbury in 1860, Ingestre Hall and other properties became part of the estate.

 It is unclear how much use was made of Grafton by the Talbot family at that time.
 The estates and titles to the Manors of Grafton and Upton Warren stayed with the Earls of Shrewsbury until the early 20th century, who owned other properties including Alton Towers, which, like Grafton, was sold.
 The Earls also owned Heythrop Park until a fire in 1831.

 Alfred Murray-Willis

 Grafton Manor house was sold in 1934 to Alfred Murray-Willis.

 The building was certainly used as a hotel during the Second World War years.

 Morris family

 The building was sold to the Morris family in the mid-1940s.
-It was used as a nursing home until becoming a restaurant in the 1980s.
+It was used as a long term residential letting until becoming a restaurant in the 1980s.

+Grafton Manor is now a 14 room hotel, hosting weddings and events.